mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

             -   [Narrative descriptive of a proposed procedure for facilitation relational agency by repertoire blending (RARB)](#narrative-descriptive-of-a-proposed-procedure-for-facilitation-relational-agency-by-repertoire-blending-rarb)
+            -   [Specialism - INTEGRATE
+                ABOVE](#specialism---integrate-above)
+            -   [Summary of discussion on designing for agency - INTEGRATE ABOVE / BELOW](#summary-of-discussion-on-designing-for-agency---integrate-above-below)
             -   [Summative table illustrating stages of facilitating RARB in this study](#summative-table-illustrating-stages-of-facilitating-rarb-in-this-study)